Using .NET Core in Visual Studio Code

 When the project folder is first opened in VS Code:

-- A "Would you like to add the required assets to build and debug your project?" notification appears at the top of the window.
+- A "Required assets to build and debug are missing.
+Add them?" notification appears at the bottom right of the window.

 - Select Yes.